 Originally an Occupational Therapist, Nicola left clinical work in the late 1980’s to become Registrar of the Occupational Therapy Board.
 Since then her career has spanned a range of health management roles, including Quality Manager for the Royal New Zealand College of General Practitioners, Service Manager at Hutt Hospital, Integrated Care Manager and then Older Persons Funding and Planning Manager at Hutt DHB.
 Nicola joined Presbyterian Support Central in 2006.

 Nicola is also on the NZCCSS Older persons policy group and was an Eden in Oz and NZ Board member between 2009 and 2017.

-Suzanne is Regional Manager for Enliven Central’s southern homes, villages and services across Wellington, Kapiti and the Wairarapa.
+Suzanne is the Business Operations Manager for all of Enliven homes, villages and services across the central region from Wellington up to Taranaki.

 Scottish-born Suzanne initially joined Enliven in 2013 as the manager of Huntleigh Home and Apartments, bringing with her 20 year’s experience as a nurse and manager in both hospitals and aged care services.

 A registered nurse, Suzanne recently completed her Masters in Nursing and is a great believer in continuing education.
 She’s passionate about helping staff at all levels reach their full potential and is committed to helping elders thrive in their daily lives.